Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 #### B. Pool-Based Staking

 In the platform of SparkDeFi, the client is encouraged to participate in the SRK-ETH and SFUEL-ETH liquidity staking pools and earn SRK or SFUEL, a SparkDefi governance token.
-By participating, the client can stake SRK tokens or SFuel in the regular pool-based staking and collect SRK or SFUEL rewards on a regular basis.
+By participating, the client can stake SRK tokens or SFUEL in the regular pool-based staking and collect SRK or SFUEL rewards on a regular basis.

 The staking pool includes collaborative work by cryptocurrency holders whose assets were combined in order for them to increase their chances of being rewarded as well as to increase their expected ROI (Return of Investment).
 That is why the maximization of assets through a consistent group staking is mindedly in need because the more you stake coins on the pool, the more chances that the staking pool will be picked and let your cast get verified.